narasimha07-here/VIT-AI-Assistant/README.md

 # VIT AI Assistant

-VIT AI Assistant is a chatbot designed specifically for VIT students to assist with common queries and support related to their academic and campus life.
+VIT AI Assistant is a chatbot designed specifically for VIT-AP students to assist with common queries and support related to their academic and campus life.

 ## Features